Abu Anas al-Libi: Involvement with al-Qaeda

-Al-Libi was believed to have been tied to al-Qaeda since its 1994 roots in Sudan.
+Al-Libi was believed to have been tied to al-Qaeda since its 1988 roots in Afghanistan.
 In 1995, al-Libi was granted political asylum in the United Kingdom, after a failed Al-Qaeda plot to assassinate Hosni Mubarak, then president of Egypt.
 An Egyptian request for extradition was declined on the grounds that al-Libi would not receive a fair trial.
 In 1996, MI6 allegedly paid a Libyan Al-Qaeda cell to kill Colonel Gaddafi.
 Al-Libi would have been allowed to stay in return for aiding the alleged plot, which was unsuccessful.

 In 1999, al-Libi was arrested by Scotland Yard and interrogated.
 However, he was released because he had cleared his hard drive and no evidence could be found to hold him.
 He evaded a team that was sent to follow him and fled to Afghanistan.
 His flat in Manchester, where he was a student, was searched by police, who discovered a 180-page handwritten manual, translated from Arabic to English, which became known as the Manchester Manual.

 Al-Libi spoke Arabic and English.
 He had a scar on the left side of his face.
 Because he was tall and bore a passing resemblance to Osama bin Laden, he was often used as a decoy when Bin Laden traveled.